 Watch the Back of the Boat.
 Carbon monoxide kills in minutes.
 Tell your passengers where the exhaust is so they can avoid the fumes.
 Turn off your engine when people are in the water.
 A spinning prop can very easily make a life-threatening cut.
 If you are water skiing, always have two people in the boat.
 One person can drive, and the other can be the spotter for the skier.

-Alcohol and Boating Don't Mix.
+Alcohol and Boating Don’t Mix.
 More than 50 percent of drowning’s result from boating incidents involving alcohol.
-You don’t drink and drive, nor should you drink and boat.
+You don’t drink and drive, nor should you boat and drive.

 Boats Need TLC Too.
 When you’re out on the water, make sure your gas tanks are vented, and bilges are free of vapors, oil, waste, and grease.
 Carry a charged fire extinguisher.
 Have your boat’s operating systems checked yearly by a certified marine technician.
 The Coast Guard Auxiliary and United States Power Squadrons also offer free vessel safety checks.

 Experience Counts!
 The U.S. Coast Guard says that operator errors account for 70 percent of all boating accidents.
 You can also earn boat insurance discounts from Safeco and other insurers if you complete a safety course with the Coast Guard Auxiliary or U.S. Power Squadrons.